Attorney & Legal Consultant for Protective Mothers

 “The First Suffragist”

 While working on the NC marital rape reform, Ms. Rockey was inspired to persevere by reading the autobiography of Elizabeth Cady Stanton, who read law in her father’s law office and who started the first women’s rights movement in1848 by holding the Seneca Falls, NY, Women’s Rights Convention.
 Elizabeth was literally the first suffragist.
 She and her closest friend, Susan B. Anthony, led the movement and the push for the right to vote for women for over 50 years!
-Neither of them lived to see the 19th Amendment passed in 1920, 100 years ago.
+Neither of them lived to see the 19th Amendment passed in 1920, over 100 years ago.

-Elizabeth has been overshadowed in history by Susan because Elizabeth was too radical, even in a radical movement.
+Elizabeth has been overshadowed in history by Susan because Elizabeth was “too radical, even in a radical movement.”
 In 2015, Ms. Rockey started researching original materials regarding Elizabeth and the first women’s rights movement.
 Then, Arlaine wrote a screenplay for the first biopic movie about “Elizabeth Cady Stanton - The First Suffragist.”
 You can read more about it at Attorney-Author.com/ecs.

 Equal Rights for Women

-In June, 2020, Ms. Rockey wrote an Amicus Brief for a federal case [“Equal Means Equal, et al. v.
-Ferriero,” the Archivist (“EME Case”)] seeking to have the Equal Rights Amendment (“ERA”) officially published in the U.S. Constitution as the 28th Amendment, as it was finally ratified by the necessary 38 states, but the Archivist was blocked by Trump/Barr Department of Justice (“DOJ”).
-Virginia was the 38th, last state necessary to ratify it on January 27, 2020, which is the date the ERA legally became the 28th Amendment.
-It is now being blocked by Pres.
-Biden’s DOJ in Court, as Biden has refused to allow the Archivist to publish the ERA, officially as the 28th Amendment, even though his DOJ recently conceded that the act of publishing it doesn’t make the ERA more or less valid because it automatically became part of the Constitution on 1/27/20 (or it didn’t, if the deadline, that was not included in the text of the ERA sent to the states, was constitutional— but it is unconstitutional, meaning it was void from the beginning).
+In June, 2020, Ms. Rockey co-wrote an Amicus Brief for a federal case [“Equal Means Equal, et al. v.
+Ferriero,” the Archivist (“EME Case”)] seeking to have the Equal Rights Amendment (“ERA”) officially published in the U.S. Constitution as the 28th Amendment, as it was finally ratified by the necessary 38 states, but the Archivist was originally blocked by Trump/Barr Department of Justice (“DOJ”).

 In July, 2020, Ms. Rockey filed an Amended Amicus Brief adding additional amici.
 The trial courts in both federal cases dismissed them for lack of standing.
 The EME case went up to the U.S. Supreme Court, asking them to hear it directly, but they sent it back to the First Circuit Court of Appeals.
-Ms. Rockey filed another Amicus Brief in the Supreme Court and, in December, 2020, another one (with 86 Amici) in the First Circuit,, which approved the dismissal of the EME Case.
+Ms. Rockey filed another Amicus Brief in the Supreme Court and, in December, 2020, another one (with 86 Amici) in the First Circuit, which approved the dismissal of the EME Case.

-Read more on the Equality for Women Blog.
-Currently, Ms. Rockey is also involved in a national effort to get President Biden to direct the U.S. Archivist to do what he should have done in January 2021, because he has a Constitutional duty (Art.
+Ms. Rockey was also involved in the national effort to get President Biden to direct the U.S. Archivist to do what he should have done in January 2021, via the National ERA Publication Task Force and Equal Means Equal, because every President has a Constitutional duty (Art.
 II, §3) to take care that the laws are faithfully carried out.
-He has the Constitutional DUTY to make sure they are faithfully carried out and followed: the ERA, now legally in the Constitution (the highest law in the country) and the law (1 U.S. Code §106b),which orders the Archivist to publish Amendments, that have been ratified by 3/4 of the states, immediately.
-So, Pres.
-Biden must tell his employee, the Archivist, to publish the ERA as the 28th Amendment in the Constitution.
+He has the Constitutional DUTY to make sure they are faithfully carried out and followed: the ERA, now legally in the Constitution (the highest law in the country) and the law (1 U.S. Code §106b), which orders the Archivist to publish Amendments, that have been ratified by 3/4 of the states.
+However, Pres.
+Biden failed direct his Executive Branch employee, the Archivist, to follow the law and publish the ERA as the 28th Amendment in the Constitution for his entire four years in office!

 Women will not stop fighting for equal rights.
-You can learn more about the ERA lawsuit and the other efforts here in Ms. Rockey’s Equal Rights for Women Blog, or at EqualMeansEqual.org, and you can watch the ERA documentary, “Equal Means Equal” that is now streaming on demand, including on Amazon Prime.
+You can learn more about the ERA lawsuit and the other efforts here in Ms. Rockey’s Equal Rights for Women Blog, or at EqualMeansEqual.org.
+Since Spring of 2023, Ms. Rockey has been a Legal Advisor to Equal Means Equal.
+Please watch its President’s, ERA advocate extraordinaire Kamala Lopez’s, ERA award-winning 2016 documentary, “Equal Means Equal” that was used to help her and her and EME to get the last three necessary states to ratify the ERA and to grow the movement.
+That film is now streaming on demand, including on Amazon Prime.

 A National Law Practice